 Research Area #3

-My lab also seeks to develop chemical probes that disrupt exopolysaccharide biosynthesis in order to study their role in biofilm assembly in vivo.
-We combine mechanism based inhibitor design and transition state analog design approaches based on KIE measurements to develop inhibitors of the glycosyltransferase enzymes involved in exopolysaccharide biosynthesis.
+We are developing chemical probes that disrupt exopolysaccharide biosynthesis in order to study their role in biofilm assembly in vivo.
+This approach combines mechanism based inhibitor design and transition state analog design approaches based on KIE measurements to develop inhibitors of the glycosyltransferase enzymes involved in exopolysaccharide biosynthesis.